How do we calculate Net Returns on rebuildingsociety.com?

 How does it work?

-Compounding your returns by reinvesting your interest earnings is one of the best ways to maximise your returns.
-Please also be aware that historic gross returns may not be available in the future as they are symptomatic of demand and supply.
+Compounding your returns by lending your interest earnings is one of the best ways to maximise your returns.